 Also, have an “Open First” box – think about what items you’ll need to access first when you get to your new destination.
 Things like tea/coffee, cups, toilet paper, cleaning materials, towels.

-Mark each box with a big marker noting its contents and which room it belongs in.
+Mark each box with a marker pen noting its contents and which room it belongs in.

 Clean as you pack

-Give each area a thorough clean immediately after clearing which makes for a more efficient move avoiding having to clean the entire property on moving day.
+Give each area a thorough clean immediately after clearing, making for a more efficient move, avoiding having to clean the entire property on moving day.

 While you box everything up, separate your junk and charity shop items into boxes.
-Moving home is a good opportunity to clear the stuff that accumulates over the years.
+Moving home is an excellent opportunity to clear the stuff that accumulates over the years.